Alzheimer's Disease Genetics Fact Sheet

 On this page:

-Some diseases are caused by a genetic mutation, or permanent change in one or more specific genes.
-If a person inherits from a parent a genetic mutation that causes a certain disease, then he or she will usually get the disease.
-Sickle cell anemia, cystic fibrosis, and early-onset familial Alzheimer's disease are examples of inherited genetic disorders.
+Genetic mutations (permanent change in one or more specific genes) can cause diseases.
+If a person inherits a genetic mutation that causes a certain disease, then he or she will usually get the disease.
+Sickle cell anemia, cystic fibrosis, and some cases of early-onset Alzheimer's disease are examples of inherited genetic disorders.

-In other diseases, a genetic variant may occur.
-A single gene can have many variants.
-Sometimes, this difference in a gene can cause a disease directly.
-More often, a variant plays a role in increasing or decreasing a person's risk of developing a disease or condition.
+Other changes or differences in genes, called genetic variants, may increase or decrease a person's risk of developing a particular disease.
 When a genetic variant increases disease risk but does not directly cause a disease, it is called a genetic risk factor.